tadija-pentest-labs/vsftpd-backdoor-lab/README.md

 ## Disclaimer
 This lab was conducted in an isolated virtual environment using Metasploitable2, a deliberately vulnerable machine designed for security training.
 All activities were performed ethically and legally.

+## Related Project
+This exploitation lab is complemented by a broader network penetration testing project performed against the same target machine: **[Wireshark Pentest Lab](https://github.com/tadija-pentest-labs/wireshark-pentest-lab)** — includes reconnaissance, MITM/ARP spoofing, brute-force attacks, web application exploitation, and post-exploitation via a separate backdoor (UnrealIRCd, CVE-2010-2075), all analyzed at the packet level in Wireshark.